ZHaskell/docs/Z-Data/JSON.md

-The `Value` type is different from aeson's one in that we use `Vector (Text, Value)` to represent JSON objects, thus we can choose different strategies on key duplication, the lookup map type, etc. so instead of a single `withObject`, we provide `withHashMap`, `withHashMapR`, `withFlatMap` and `withFlatMapR` which use different lookup map type, and different key order piority.
-Most of time `FlatMap` is faster than `HashMap` since we only use the lookup map once, the cost of constructing a `HashMap` is higher.
-If you want to directly working on key-values, `withKeyValues` provide key-values vector access.
+The `Value` type is different from aeson's one in that we use `Vector (Text, Value)` to represent JSON objects, thus we can choose different strategies on key duplication, the lookup map type, etc. so instead of a single `withObject`, we provide `withHashMap`, `withHashMapR`, `withFlatMap` and `withFlatMapR` which use different lookup map type, and different key order priority.
+Most of the time `FlatMap` is faster than `HashMap` since we only use the lookup map once, the cost of constructing a `HashMap` is higher.
+If you want to directly work on key-values, `withKeyValues` provide key-values vector access.

-There're some useful tools to help write encoding code in `Z.Data.JSON.Builder` module, such as JSON string escaping tool, etc. If you don't particularly care for fast encoding, you can also use `toValue` together with value builder, the overhead is usually very small.
+There're some useful tools to help write encoding code in `Z.Data.JSON.Builder` module, such as a JSON string escaping tool, etc. If you don't particularly care for fast encoding, you can also use `toValue` together with value builder, the overhead is usually very small.